pytorch/pytorch.github.io/_posts/2019-6-6-towards-reproducible-research-with-pytorch-hub.md

 * Go to [https://pytorch.org/hub](https://pytorch.org/hub) to learn more about the available models.

-A BIG thanks to the folks at HuggingFace, fast.ai and Nvidia as well as Morgane Riviere (FAIR Paris) and lots of others for the help to bootstrap this effort!!
+A BIG thanks to the folks at HuggingFace, fast.ai and Nvidia as well as Morgane Riviere (FAIR Paris) and lots of others for helping bootstrap this effort!!

 ## FAQ: